Up (film series): Cultural and broader influences

 The original hypothesis of Seven Up! was that class structure is so strong in the UK that a person's life path would be set at birth.
-The producer of the original programme had at one point thought to line the children up on the street, have three of them step forward and narrate "of these twenty children, only three will be successful" (an idea which was not used).
+The producer of the original programme had at one point thought to line the children up on the street, have three of them step forward and narrate "of these twenty children, only three will be successful", an idea which was not used.
 The idea of class immobility held up in most, but not all, cases as the series has progressed.
 The children from the working classes have by and large remained in those circles, though Tony seems to have become more middle class.
-Apted has said that one of his regrets is that they did not take feminism into account, and consequently had fewer girls in their study and did not select them on the basis of any possible careers they might choose.
+Apted said that one of his regrets was that they did not take feminism into account, and consequently had fewer girls in their study and did not select them on the basis of any possible careers they might choose.

 Although it began as a political documentary, the series has become a film of human nature and existentialism.
-In the director's commentary for 42 Up, Apted comments that he did not realise the series had changed tone from political to personal until 21 Up, when he showed the film to American friends who encouraged him to submit it (successfully) to American film festivals.
-Apted also comments that this realisation was a relief to him and allowed the films to breathe a little more.
+In the director's commentary for 42 Up, Apted comments that he did not realise the series had changed tone from political to personal until 21 Up, when he showed the film to American friends who encouraged him to submit it successfully to American film festivals.
+Apted said that this realisation was a relief to him and allowed the films to breathe a little more.

 The series has also been satirised.
-The Simpsons 2007 episode "Springfield Up" is narrated by an Apted-like filmmaker who depicts the past and current lives of a group of Springfield residents he has revisited every eight years.
+A 2007 episode of The Simpsons, "Springfield Up", is narrated by an Apted-like filmmaker who depicts the past and current lives of a group of Springfield residents he has revisited every eight years.
 The "37 Up" segment of Tracey Ullman: A Class Act, first aired in 1992, parodies the series.
 Harry Enfield parodied the series in a spoof titled "2 Up" with his characters Tim Nice-but-Dim and Wayne Slob.
 The Australian comedy TV series The Late Show satirised the series with a version in which participants were interviewed every seven minutes.